wendellpiez/xproc-zone/running-xproc.md

 In the folder [setup/smoketest/](setup/smoketest/) are several simple 'smoke test' pipelines for testing your XProc engine as configured.

 #### Project pipelines

-XProc project pipelines may be found throughout.
-Projects will include standalone components but also will contribute to the portal production.
+XProc pipelines (`.xpl` files) may be found throughout the XProc Zone, both dedicated to projects and at large.
+Projects will include standalone pipelines but may also contribute to portal production.
+Generic pipelines may be used across projects, and for higher-order tasks such as validating the XProc pipelines themselves against a set of rules defined for the repository.

 The portal may be regarded as a project in itself, while:

 - It is not stored in [projects/](projects) but in [its own folder](portal/)
-- It may include, in production, calls to resources and pipelines in other projects (in building the portal)
 - It produces static outputs to be committed to the repository with the project, not only as an archive but an ongoing publication, in [pub/](pub/).
 This folder is served from a web site to produce the XProc Zone Portal.
+- Building the portal entails running one or more pipelines that may include, in production, calls to resources and pipelines in other projects

+---

 <!-- links -->